WVCA ACCOMPLISHMENTS

 The community association led an initiative collecting stories, statistics, and letters of support from organizations like Veterans House Canada, developers, and neighboring community associations.
 This effort led to a city council motion (from councilor King) to improve transit in this neighbourhood.

-As part of OC Transpo 2024 route re-organization, it has been announced that route 17 will be restored (with a slightly different routing) and frequent route 25, connecting to Blair Station, will replace route 27 and provide Wateridge residents with 7 day a week bus service for the first time.
+As part of OC Transpo 2024 route re-organization, it has been announced that route 17 will be restored (with a slightly different routing) and frequent route 25, connecting to Blair Station on week days from approximately 6:AM to 11:30PM, with bus every 15 minutes at rush hours and every 30 minutes at other times.